Toward Live Noise Fingerprinting in Quantum Software Engineering: Introduction

-Despite these improvements, a critical \emph{implementation gap} exists.
-Although platforms may offer the same-labelled noise channels (\eg{} ``depolarising noise''), the underlying semantics of their implementations can differ significantly.
-This is not necessarily a ``bug'', but a reflection of valid design choices that lead to non-reproducible behaviour and a breakdown in software portability.
-This gap represents a fundamental, unaddressed challenge for building reliable and transferable quantum software.
+Yet, a critical \emph{conceptual gap} exists: there is a significant lack of accurate and practically actionable noise models.
+Although platforms offer typical noise channels (\eg{} ``depolarising noise''), the underlying semantics of their implementations differ significantly.
+This undermines the role of simulators in QSE for evaluating quantum software behaviour in noisy environments and represents a fundamental, unaddressed challenge for building reliable and transferable quantum software.

-In this idea paper, we propose a new vision to address this challenge: using the principles of \emph{efficient noise fingerprinting}.
-We re-purpose an adapted form of \emph{classical shadow tomography}~\cite{huang2020predicting}, a technique from quantum physics, as a software engineering tool to generate rich, descriptive signatures of a simulator's noise profile.

-We investigate this paradigm empirically as a proof of feasibility by applying \tool to Qiskit and Cirq noise models. \tool prepares reference states, applies shadow-tomography-inspired estimation, and produces lightweight, rapidly updatable fingerprints that capture deviations in simulators' behaviour.
-Our preliminary findings reveal systematic implementation differences (Frobenius distances reaching 7.39) and demonstrate that this approach is up to 160,000$\times$ more efficient than traditional methods.